 How many of you have ever heard of a Potemkin Village?
-According to Merriam-Webster’s Collegiate Dictionary (11th Edition), a Potemkin Village is “an impressive facade or show designed to hide a undesirable fact or condition.”
-It is name after Grigori Aleksandrovich Potemkin (1739-1791), a Russian field marshal and statesman, who supposedly built impressive fake villages along the route that Catherine II (i.e. Catherine the Great) would often travel.
+According to Merriam-Webster’s Collegiate Dictionary (11th Edition), a Potemkin Village is “an impressive facade or show designed to hide an undesirable fact or condition.”
+It is named after Grigori Aleksandrovich Potemkin (1739-1791), a Russian field marshall and statesman, who supposedly built impressive fake villages along the route that Catherine II (i.e. Catherine the Great) would often travel.
 The fake villages served to conceal all of the cruelties and injustices that existed during her reign as Empress of Russia from 1762-1796.
-I maintain that this same “Impressive facade” exist to conceal the cruelties and injustices taking place behind the walls of Sussex 2 State Prison (S2SP).
+I maintain that the same “impressive facade or show” exist to conceal the cruelties and injustices taking place behind the walls of Sussex 2 State Prison (S2SP).

 May 29th, 2018

 NOTE: JPay, the app/program that is basically prisoner email that you have to pay for, indeed, pay more for then it costs to mail a letter, and the Virginia DOC censored the following.
 But here it is in its entirety.